EdWordy/Folio-Text-Editor/README.md

 # Text Editor
-A simple text editor, with basic functionality, written C#, developed in Visual Studio[^1] using Avalonia.
+A simple text editor, with basic functionality.
+Written in C# and developed in Visual Studio[^1] using Avalonia.

 - Current Version: 0.0.5